 Catholic Singles is an organisation which helps single adult Catholics of all ages to meet, either one to one or through social events.
 Please tel.
 0161 941 3498, visit the website or speak to my good friend Daniel, an expert in these matters who is always very available for advice and information.
 Any weddings arranged through Daniel will get a 50% discount. www.catholicsingles.org.uk or email email@example.com

-A reminder that at least six months notice is required and residence in the local parishes.
+A reminder that at least six months notice is required and residence in the parish.

-The Welcomers meet on Tuesdays in St. Dunstan’s Parish Hall, Kenyon Lane, at 12.30-3.00 p.m.
+The Welcomers meet on Tuesdays in the Parish Hall, Kenyon Lane, at 12.30-3.00 p.m.
 All reasonably normal people are welcome !

 Parking at St. John Vianney’s

 Please do not block the access road at the side of St. John Vianney’s car park or the access to the houses with your vehicle.
 St. Matthews’ car park can be used as an overflow.
-In fact please park at all three churches with care and respect for the neighbours.
+In fact please park at both churches with care and respect for the neighbours.